Mastering¶

 juju run traefik/0 show-proxied-endpoints

-The output should be http://control-plane-nms.10.201.0.53.nip.io/
+The output should be https://control-plane-nms.10.201.0.53.nip.io/

 .

-Navigate to this address in your browser.
+Navigate to this address in your browser and use the username

 In the Network Management System (NMS), create a network slice with the following attributes: